Cape Town: Energy infrastructure developments

 In June 2025, the City of Cape Town's Atlantis solar PV plant had finished the installation of around 2,400 solar panels out of a planned 12,850 panels, as part of a R200 million renewable-energy project.
 City of Cape Town Energy MEC Xanthea Limberg stated that the Atlantis site would operate as a hybrid plant, alongside the city's first utility-scale battery storage operation, totaling 8 MW.
 There are plans for a 60 MW solar plant to be built at Paardevlei, which is expected to provide sufficient protection from one stage of Eskom load shedding.

 Cape Town has a goal of net-zero carbon municipal buildings by 2030, as well as a goal for alternative energy to meet 35% of the city's total demand by 2030.

 The city's changes to its power infrastructure represent major changes in South Africa's overall electricity network, including a shift towards green energy, the integration of wheeling processes, a move towards energy diversification as a reaction to rising Eskom tariffs, and shorter-term, flexible contracts in a merchant market providing businesses with easier methods to source stable power.

+In February 2026, Cape Town Mayor Geordin Hill-Lewis announced that the City would that same month begin the process of engaging with a private electricity trading company to provide Cape Town with additional energy.
+The agreement would significantly shift how the city sources its power, breaking the monopoly long-held by national producer Eskom, and allowing Cape Town to appoint a trading company to purchase power from a range of private energy providers.

+The City has already entered into numerous supply agreements with various companies that would, following the appointment of the trading company, build the required generation capacity.
+The Mayor said that using a trading platform alleviates the need to negotiate private power agreements contract by contract directly with providers, streamlining the energy sourcing process for the City.

+Energy sourced via the new trading method and private providers is set to be cheaper than that sourced from Eskom, and will also mostly be derived from renewable sources, in keeping with Cape Town's overarching net-zero carbon emission goals.

+In September 2026, Cape Town became the first city in South Africa to sign a power purchase agreement with an independent power producer (IPP), allowing the municipality to source energy outside of Eskom, and at competitive rates.
+This was possible due to the recent liberalization of South Africa's energy market, which was historically controlled exclusively by state-owned enterprise Eskom.

+The City of Cape Town signed two solar energy purchasing agreements, worth a combined 70MW, and has plans to procure a further 130MW, for a total of 200MW under the current tendering process.
+The City said this would prevent unexpected price hikes to consumers, as the private energy increases would be linked to the Consumer Price Index (CPI) each year.
+The energy procured from the new IPPs came in at around 20% cheaper than Eskom purchasing rates.